msrahman07/Terraform-AWS/README.md

 # Terraform-AWS
-Build AWS networking infrastructure using Terraform.
+* Build AWS networking infrastructure using Terraform.
+* Connect to AWS, create a VPC, create public and private subnets.